Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Last week we learned a simple label animation method to display Employee Names, and made them appear character by character from the right side of the label to full view.
-The animated label gives the Form a lively look and makes it more interesting for the User to work with the Screen.
+Last week, we learned a simple label animation method that displayed employee names character by character from the right side of the label.
+This animation gave the form a lively appearance and made the screen more engaging for the user.

-This week we will learn a different label animation method with the same set of labels.
-In the earlier method, we used two identical labels to give the employee name a 3D effect.
-We will stick with the same design, but the labels will be put horizontally apart in the design as shown below:
+This week, we’ll try a different label animation method using the same set of labels.
+In the earlier Animation Style, we used two identical labels to create a 3D effect for the employee’s name.
+We’ll continue with the same design, but this time the labels will be placed horizontally apart in the layout, as shown below:

-This happens every time an employee record becomes current.
-The labels will restart from their original design position and slowly move in the opposite direction and stay in place to form the 3D Style Employee Name.
+This animation occurs every time an employee record becomes current.
+The labels restart from their original positions, move gradually in opposite directions, and finally settle to form the 3D-style employee name.

-If you have gone through the earlier label animation design task, then it is easy to implement this one very easily.
-All you have to do is to set the following Property Settings of lbl1 and lbl2 and copy the VBA routines into the Employee Form Module.
+If you have already completed the earlier label animation task, implementing this method will be straightforward.
+Simply adjust the following property settings for lbl1 and lbl2, and then copy the VBA routines into the Employee form’s module.

 The Label Animation Design.